hongzhonglu/AlphaGEM/README.md

     git clone https://github.com/hongzhonglu/AlphaGEMs.git AlphaGEM

-You can download supplyment resources from PanBaidu:
+You can download supplyment resources from figshare:

+    10.6084/m9.figshare.30630524

 ## Prepare envrionment: #
 It need to create two enviroment as DeepECtransformer uses the old version of pytorch.